FORMAS/OWL-S-Composer/README.md

 This project source code is hosted in GitHub.
 You can access it through this [link](https://github.com/FORMAS/OWL-S-Composer).

-Or you can follow this [link](http://sourceforge.net/projects/owl-scomposer/) get the latest stable binaries at SourceForge.
+Or you can follow this [link](http://sourceforge.net/projects/owl-scomposer/) to get the latest stable binaries at SourceForge.

 ## Installation